alex-kazos/alex-kazos/README.md

 - **[AgeCheck Spotter](https://github.com/alex-kazos/age-order-check)**
   An AI-powered age verification tool that utilizes GPT-based models to streamline and automate age-check processes in various digital applications.

-- **E-commerce Inventory Optimization Engine**
-  A comprehensive solution for demand forecasting, automated restock recommendations, and dynamic pricing with a visual inventory dashboard.
-Integrates tools like Airtable, Make.com, and WeWeb.

-- **X AI for Support Ticketing**
-  A Retrieval-Augmented Generation (RAG) powered assistant for first-level support.
-It helps classify Jira tickets, provides context-aware suggestions, and auto-assigns based on Confluence knowledge.

 ---